What is an MPA?

-CCAMLR recognises that the term Marine Protected Area (MPA) does not have a single definition, but in general terms, an MPA is a marine area that provides protection for all or part of the natural resources it contains.
+In general terms, a Marine Protected Area (MPA) is a marine area that provides protection for all or part of the natural resources it contains.
 Within an MPA certain activities are limited, or entirely prohibited, to meet specific conservation, habitat protection, ecosystem monitoring or fisheries management objectives.

 MPAs do not necessarily exclude fishing, research or other human activities; in fact, many MPAs are multi-purpose areas.
 MPAs in which no fishing is allowed are often referred to as 'no-take areas'.
 Other uses may still be permitted.

 Areas closed to fishing (or in which fishing activities are restricted) can be used by scientists to compare to areas that are open to fishing to research the relative impacts of fishing and other changes, such as those arising from climate change.
 This can help scientists understand the range of variables affecting the overall status and health of marine ecosystems including the effects of climate change.

 CCAMLR has agreed to develop a representative system of MPAs based on the best available science and has also agreed a framework that describes the objectives and requirements for establishing MPAs which includes the following components: